-- Minimum of 12 credits and successful completion of all course requirements. - Requires a GPA of 2.0 on all coursework. - At least 50% of the credits must be taken in residence, graded, and for credit.
+- Minimum of 12 credits and successful completion of all course requirements. - · Requires a GPA of 2.0 on all coursework. - At least 12 program credits must be earned "in residence" (which includes on campus and distance-delivered courses) at UW-Madison. - At least 12 program credits must be earned while enrolled in this Certificate program.

 Code Title Credits

 FISC 115 Agribusiness Feasibility Planning 1

 FISC 133 Soil and Crop Nutrient Management 2

 FISC 136 Agricultural Business Law 1

 FISC 140 Farm Machinery 2

 FISC 143 Farm Power 2

 FISC 145 Precision Agricultural Technologies 2

-Select two credits fro m the following: 2
+Select two credit s from the following: 2

 FISC 21 Agricultural Sales

-FISC 23 Safe and Effective Uses of Pesticides in Agronomic Crops FISC 110 Livestock Housing FISC 142 Identification and Management of Agronomic Pests Total Credits 12
+FISC 23 Safe and Effective Uses of Pesticides in Agronomic Crops

+FISC 110 Livestock Housing

+FISC 142 Identification and Management of Agronomic Pests

+Takal One dia 10

-- 1. Develop effective and professional verbal, non-verbal, and written communication skills for personal and professional situations, including working with diverse audiences. - 2.
-Apply scientific and management principles to running an agricultural operation, including developing new solutions to fit the demands and challenges of working and operating a farm or agribusiness in today's changing environment. - 3.
-Build skills for thinking critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances. - 4.
-Integrate a global perspective of the agricultural industry, recognizing the importance and intersecting roles of farmers, food systems, urban and rural communities, and national and global markets. - 5.
-Identify specialized knowledge in the latest technologies related to the agricultural industry and develop the capability to implement these in the operation. - 6.
+- Develop effective and professional verbal, non-verbal, and written communication skills for personal and professional situations, including working with diverse audiences. - Apply scientific and management principles to running an agricultural operation, including developing new solutions to fit the demands and challenges of working and operating a farm or agribusiness in today's changing environment. - Build skills for thinking critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances. - 4.
+Integrate a global perspective of the agricultural industry, recognizing the importance and intersecting roles of farmers, food systems, urban and rural communities, and national and global markets. - Identify specialized knowledge in the latest technologies related to the agricultural industry and develop the capability to implement these in the operation. - 6.
 Evaluate and design the sustainability of farm and agribusinesses by considering the economic, environmental, and social contexts.